WooGenius/simple-subs-management/README.md

-# Simple subscription management example - Work in progress
+# Simple subscriptions management example - Work in progress

-This is simple subscription management example.
+This is simple subscriptions management example.
 Coffee version of https://github.com/flow-examples/subscriptions-management.

 I will add template-level subscriptions as well.